craig-davis/craig-davis.github.io/_posts/2020-01-14-Jeep-XJ-Boostwerks-Comp-Mount-Hidden-Winch-Installation.markdown

 With my newly machined socket, I was able to torque  the nut to the correct 180ft/lbs.

 ![Sector  shaft installation](/img/posts/xj-hidden-winch/small/sector-shaft-install.jpg)

 ## Winch Power Cables

 [Jeep Cables][cables]  made a beautiful set of custom cables for me.
+He even labeled each one with custom made labels.
 With the winch mounted below and the  contactor box mounted  under the hood, you'll need a custom set of cables.

 ![Winch Power Cables](/img/posts/xj-hidden-winch/small/winch-positive-wires.jpg)

 After mounting  my  winch in the cradle and  the contactor under  the hood on the [Boostwerks Solenoid Mount][solenoid-bracket], I was able to measure for my new cables.
 I ordered a full set of cables.
 They all had 5/8 lug with 5/16 hole.